Dr. Benjamin Zendel

 Liam is a medical student at Memorial University.
 His research will explore how different types of acoustic information can aid the ability to understand speech when there is background noise.

-Zoha has a bachelor’s degree in Biochemistry and
+Zoha is our lab manager.
+She has a bachelor’s degree in Biochemistry and

 masters in Human Genetics, and she is currently studying for a graduate diploma in

 clinical epidemiology from the Faculty of Medicine at Memorial.
 She is very

 passionate about science and medicine, and love being a researcher.
 Zoha has worked in

 human genetics, bio-medicine and clinical epidemiology.
 She is a mom of two, loves animals and

 has two husky cross dogs and two cats.
 In her spare